 "There was a bond there I don’t think I’ll ever get with another one," said Conrad.
 "The first one has the county ever had.
 First one I ever had.
 There was a bond."

 Collins is being held in the Three Forks Regional Jail.
 He is expected to be arraigned Wednesday.

-A GoFundMe account has been set up in memory of Hunter.
+has been set up in memory of Hunter.
 The money raised will help pay for training, certifications, tracking equipment and other expenses for a new search and rescue dog.